community-collections/community-collections/README.md

 ./cc capable
 sudo ./cc enable # sudo is required for sif files (no switch yet to enable sandboxes if you have userns)

-# some examples of loading modules
+# some examples of loading modules, community collections will 'pull' the image with the
+# combined power of Singularity and Lmod !
 ml julia      # triggers the example singularity pull from docker ml tensorflow # pulls a specific version with a suffix (see the default cc.yaml) ml R          # gets a copy of R from r-base
-# note that the lolcow is broken because it accidentally dumps some text to stdout and blank files
 ```

 Version checking and versionless modules are still under development.